LukasKnuth/gotify-slack-webhook/Readme.md

 You can build messages interactively in the [Block Kit Builder](https://app.slack.com/block-kit-builder/) and try them out yourself.

+### Restrictions

+We're sending REST API requests to the local running Gotify instance.
+For this to work, two settings are crucial:

+- If you must change the port, set `GOTIFY_SERVER_PORT` ENV variable instead of using the YAML file
+- You may not change the `server.listenaddr` or `GOTIFY_SERVER_LISTENADDR`, the server must listen on `localhost/127.0.0.1`

+Neither of these apply to the **default configuration** of the server.

 ## To-Do

 - [] Setup Github action workflow to use official `gotify/build` containers to build multi-arch